elizafairlady/ish/docs/language.md

 **Multi-clause dispatch in a single block:**

-All clauses can be written in one `fn name do ... end` block.
+All clauses can be written in one `fn name do ... end` block using arrow form.
 Each clause is a pattern, an optional guard, an arrow, and a body:

 ```
 fn classify do